 Vitamin B12, also known as cobalamin, is one of eight B vitamins that play an essential part in keeping our bodies healthy.
 It’s important for supporting the function of nerve cells, making red blood cells, DNA formation, and producing energy.
 But there are many other benefits of B12, which we’ll look at in more detail below.

-Vitamin B12 is necessary in only very small amounts – according to the NHS, for healthy adults, the recommended daily allowance (RDA) of vitamin B12 is around 1.5 micrograms..
+Vitamin B12 is only needed in only very small amounts – according to the NHS, for healthy adults, the recommended daily allowance (RDA) of vitamin B12 is around 1.5 micrograms.

 Why is vitamin B12 important?

 Vitamin B12 plays a critical role in several of our body’s key processes.
 Science tells us that there are powerful health benefits of B12 – for example:

 1. It helps to produce red blood cells

 If you don’t have enough B12 in your system, your body can’t produce red blood cells as efficiently.

 Then, because the cells aren’t developed properly, they can’t move from your bone marrow into your bloodstream at a fast enough rate, which can lead to anaemia and cause symptoms like muscle weakness and fatigue.

 2. It can support bone health and prevent osteoporosis

 One study found that people with low levels of B12 had a lower bone mineral density, which can increase the risk of osteoporosis.